qmk/qmk.fm_old/_pages/planck/keymap.md

 ### *Blanck* Keymap Printouts

-Here's a couple of printable blank 11x8.5" sheets for the Planck.
+Here's a couple of printable, foldable (for standing-up) blank 11x8.5" sheets for the Planck.
 Each has a notes section, layer labels, and some helpful tips for customizing.

 * [Default keymap with qwerty](keymap-printout-blanck-qwerty.pdf)
 * [Default keymap with colemak](keymap-printout-blanck-colemak.pdf)